SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  Something like <a href="https://twitter.com/seguraosd" target="_blank" rel="noreferrer noopener">David Segura</a>'s fantastic <a href="https://osdbuilder.osdeploy.com/" target="_blank" rel="noreferrer noopener">OSDBuilder</a> is a great example of a community tool for servicing WIMs offline.
-His posts on building a <a href="https://osdbuilder.osdeploy.com/docs/advanced/multilang-baseline" target="_blank" rel="noreferrer noopener">Windows 10 MultiLang baseline with OSDBuilder</a> highlights the importance of not applying updates to your WIM before you install the LPs or LXPs.
+                  Something like [David Segura](https://twitter.com/seguraosd)'s fantastic [OSDBuilder](https://osdbuilder.osdeploy.com/) is a great example of a community tool for servicing WIMs offline.
+His posts on building a [Windows 10 MultiLang baseline with OSDBuilder](https://osdbuilder.osdeploy.com/docs/advanced/multilang-baseline) highlights the importance of not applying updates to your WIM before you install the LPs or LXPs.
 I recommend using the RTM version of any Windows 10 you're looking to service.
                 </p>

                 <hr class="wp-block-separator" />